redis/docs/content/integrate/redis-data-integration/ingest/data-pipelines/data-pipelines.md

 [change data capture](https://en.wikipedia.org/wiki/Change_data_capture) (CDC) with *pipelines*.
 (See the
 [architecture overview]({{< relref "/integrate/redis-data-integration/ingest/architecture#overview" >}})
 for an introduction to pipelines.)
-There are 2 basic types of pipeline:
+There are two basic types of pipeline:

 - *Ingest* pipelines capture data from an external source database and add it to a Redis target database.